benedikt-schesch/CPU_SIM/README.md

 It's a work in progress.

 Why is it coded in JAVA ?
-Because it's the language which I understand the best and I enjoy it so I just used Java..
+Because it's the language which I understand the best and I enjoy it so I just used Java.
 Maybe I will switch to C++ at some point.

 At the end of almost each important file, there is a side note about current research in Computer Architecture.